AlgyJr/ios_guides/Container-View-Controllers.md

 populate our menu table with one cell for each view controller in the `viewControllerArray`.
 When the user selects a cell we set the corresponding view controller to be the active view controller and hide the menu.
-Notice that observer on `activeViewController` above will the swapping in/out of the child view controllers for us.
+Notice that the observer on `activeViewController` above will do the swapping in/out of the child view controllers for us.

 ```swift